City Council considering residential parking permit system

-NEW YORK CITY (WABC) --Two new bills are being introduced in the City Council Wednesday aimed at installing a residential parking permit system in place across New York City.
+NEW YORK CITY (WABC) --Two new bills were introduced in the City Council Wednesday aimed at installing a residential parking permit system in place across New York City.

 One calls for a city-wide plan, while the other would require the city's Department of Transportation to create a parking permit system for people who live north of 60th Street in Manhattan.